Elena

 12/28/2022

-Writing in the middle of the night on Friday mornings is a pattern I’ve come to expect every three or four months, with droughts like I’ve recently had of almost a year.
+Writing at 2 or 3 am on Friday mornings is a pattern I’ve come to expect every other month or so, with droughts like I’ve recently had of almost a year.

-In the dream, I enter a room and Jim is sitting on what looks like a small replica for the old (now abandon) Sears Plaza in Lincoln Park, MI, our hometown.
+In the dream, I enter a room and Jim Dimaggio, a high school classmate, is sitting on a bench near what looks like a small replica of the old Sears Plaza in Lincoln Park, MI, our hometown.
 It appears to be a classroom with a few small children around working on projects.
-As I enter, Jim is finishing giving a little one as assignment, looks up at me and nods to the section that was once Arlan’s a discount department store, behind Sear & Roebuck, and motions for me to have a seat.
-I sit and as I’m about to comment on how this scene looks like to me, Jim gets up and walks over to a counter to drop off some papers.
-I’m feeling a tiny-bit abandoned looking around the room noticing adults that look like the parents of the kids studying Jim’s and my every move.
-PTA obviously.
+As I enter, Jim is finishing giving a little one an assignment, he looks up at me and nods to the section that was once Arlan’s a discount department store, behind Sears & Roebuck, and motions for me to have a seat.
+I sit in the back, as I’m about to comment on how this scene looks like to me, Jim gets up and walks over to a counter to drop off some papers.
+I’m feeling a tiny-bit abandoned looking around the room noticing adults that look like the parents of the kids studying Jim’s every move.
+PTA ?.
 Jim finally comes back to sit down and I say I’m a long way from home and not sure how to get back and he says, “Tom, you’re not even on planet earth.”

-We all used to laugh a lot back then and when I got together with Jim and our circle of friends we laughed, to my memory, A LOT!
+We all used to laugh a lot back then and when I got together with Jim and our circle of friends.
+A LOT!
 My wife, JoAn, laughs all the time.
-In her sleep, on the phone, and especially while watching her coveted Korean soap operas on NetFlix, JoAn laughs out loud like we used to.
+In her sleep, on the phone, and especially while watching her coveted Korean soap operas on NetFlix, she laughs out loud like we used to.

 I was busy back then trying to figure out everyone around me in order to fit in.
 As our family grew to ten children, I, being the oldest, was accustom to trying to figure out what people around me were doing and how to adapt accordingly. (whatever that is)*

 In my quest to ‘fit in’, I tried my best to make people like Jim, Elena, and others laugh.
-I didn’t take Jr. High or High school very serious because I was not going to college as most of them were.
+I didn’t take Jr. High or High school very serious because I was not going to college.
+A steel mill was waiting for me.

 Elena’s honest eyes & smile (like JoAn’s) reached back over 50 years to touch my heart and helped me truly realize my growth over the years.